fastify/fastify/docs/Reference/TypeScript.md

   [npm-check](https://www.npmjs.com/package/npm-check) to verify plugin dependencies are being used somewhere in your project.

 Note that using `require` won't load the type definitions properly and may cause type errors.
-TypeScript can only identify the types that are direct imported in code which means that you can use require inline with import on top, for example:
+TypeScript can only identify the types that are directly imported into code which means that you can use require inline with import on top, for example:

 ```typescript
 import 'plugin' // here will trigger the type augmentation.